TCA Kubelet not functioning correctly after internal certificate rotation

 Cause

-• TCA appliances contain a Kubernetes cluster internally which has an internal certificate with an expiry of maximum of 1 year.
+• TCA appliances contain a Kubernetes cluster internally which has an internal certificate with an expiration date maximum of 1 year.

 • As part of the certificate rotation process, the kubelet service and pods should also be restarted to ensure that they pick up the new certificates.
-If they are not, then they would still be functioning on the old certificates (which are still typically valid for 2 months).
+If they are not, then they will be functioning on the old certificates (which are still typically valid for 2 months).

-• Thus, during this time period, the system shows up completely functional with all the certificates rotated.
+• During this time period, the system appears completely functional with all the certificates rotated.

 • If the pods and the kubelet services were not restarted, the symptoms stated above will appear immediate after the original certificates are expired (typically 60 days after the certificates were rotated).